turingschool/career-development-curriculum/module_one/building_a_foundation.md

 The touchstones of this curriculum include these mindsets:

 * **Agency:** Taking initiative and ownership over your learning and work
-* **Empathy:** Understanding and sharing others' emotions in order to relate to them
+* **Empathy:** Understanding and sharing others' emotions in order to better connect and work with them
 * **Engagement:** Active participation in community
 * **Grit:** A combination of perseverance and passion
 * **Growth:** A belief that your abilities can be developed through dedication, hard work, and resiliency